SaraBaradaran/RDT-Protocol/README.md

 ### Requirements
 * Python 3.4+
 * Konsole (Konsole is a terminal emulator built on the KDE Platform).
-See [konsole_installation_guide](https://www.howtoinstall.me/ubuntu/18-04/konsole/)
+See [Konsole installation guide](https://www.howtoinstall.me/ubuntu/18-04/konsole/)

 ### Step 1: Download Python Codes & Text Files
 You can clone codes using the below command: